joehahn/clementine-zodiacal-light/README.md

 # clementine-zodiacal-light

-archive of my analysis of the Clementine spacecraft's observations of the Zodiacal Light
+archive of my analysis of the Clementine spacecraft's observations of the Zodiacal Light, detailed in Hahn et al 2002, Icarus, 158, 360 [a relative link](zl_paper/publisher/hahn02.pdf)